Cyberspace-Citizenship-Coefficient/Wall-of-Shame/README.md

 # Wall-of-Shame
-(Serverless) Website that hosts the worst offenders of different cardinal sins of cyberspace
+ Website that hosts the worst offenders of different cardinal sins of cyberspace